schufeli/hackvent-2023/HV23.03/README.md

 ## Solution

-After googling what a grille cipher is which i found by doing a google image reverse search of the provided image in the description of the challenge.
-I read the [wikipedia article](https://en.wikipedia.org/wiki/Grille_(cryptography)).
-And started with trial and error in gimp because i knew the beginning must be `HV23{` but what i didn't realise, was that it can also be rotated counter clockwise.
-Shortly after i realised that the letter `m` must also be circled and so it was pretty easy to solve.
+Upon conducting a Google image reverse search of the provided image in the challenge description, I discovered the concept of a grille cipher.
+Delving into the details, I perused the [Wikipedia article](https://en.wikipedia.org/wiki/Grille_(cryptography)) to grasp the intricacies of this cryptographic technique.

+Armed with this newfound knowledge, I embarked on a trial-and-error exploration in GIMP.
+Recognizing that the plaintext should begin with `HV23{`, I initially overlooked the possibility of a counter-clockwise rotation.
+It dawned on me shortly afterward that the letter `m` also required encircling, simplifying the solution considerably.

 ![Grille in gimp 1](assets/grill-gimp-1.png)
 ![Grille in gimp 2](assets/grill-gimp-2.png)